ParallelMaths/parallel/pages/7-14-codes-physics.md

-# _Year 7 • Parallelogram 1_ Codes and Physics
+# Codes and Physics

 <div class="dictionary">

 __Noun__: Parallelogram
 __Pronunciation__: /ˌparəˈlɛləɡram/

-__Origin__: late 16th century: from French parallélogramme, via late Latin from Greek parallēlogrammon, from parallēlos ‘alongside another’ + grammē ‘line’.

-1. a four-sided plane rectilinear figure with opposite sides parallel.
-2. a portmanteau word combining parallel and telegram.
-A message containing mischievous maths problems sent each week by the Parallel Project to bright young mathematicians.
+1. a portmanteaux word combining parallel and telegram.
+A message sent each week by the Parallel Project to bright young mathematicians.

 </div>

-Welcome to our first Parallelogram, a collection of mathematical challenges designed to stretch your brain and make your neurons more squiggly.

-You can start and stop whenever you like, but you should complete all the challenges by 7pm on Sunday, particularly if your teacher has asked you to complete this Parallelogram.

-You can return to the site any time after 7pm on Sunday and you will find your score and a sheet with answers and explanations – as long as you have completed the challenge and hit the SUBMIT button.

-This week’s Parallelogram challenge is in seven parts… some Challenges will have a single theme, while others have sections that shoot off in wildly different directions.
-In short, these challenges are often going to be a random walk through the mysteries of mathematics.
-Be prepared to encounter all sorts of weird ideas.

-__IMPORTANT__ – you will get points for every correct answer (or nearly correct answer).

-__IMPORTANT__ – some questions have a hint (sometimes two hints).
-Please think hard and try hard before resorting to the hint.
-The hints will help you get the right answer, but you will lose marks.

-__IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.
+*	Tackle each Parallelogram in one go.
+Don’t get distracted.
+*	Finish by midnight on Sunday if your whole class is doing parallelograms.
+*	Your score & answer sheet will appear immediately after you hit SUBMIT.
+*	Don’t worry if you score less than 50%, because it means you will learn something new when you __check the solutions__.

 ## 1. Secret codes